soxtoby/event-reduce/readme.md

             .map((c, i) => i == counterIndex ? c + amount : c))
         .value; // Property will just be the value, rather than a Reduction object

-    @computed   // mobx will cache this until counters are changed get counterCount() {
+    @derived   // mobx will cache this until counters are changed get counterCount() {
         return this.counters.length;
     }